Make sure you list your new book in its correct book genre

 Different genres relate to a distinct target audience.
 Finding where your book fits is a key decision.
 You might consider that your book is historical fiction, but does it involve a love story?
 Is it romance then, or a little bit of both?

 I read a post on Kristen Lamb’s excellent blog recently, where she goes into great depth about how to not only define, but choose a book genre before starting to write a book.
+You could even apply these descriptions to a short story.

 In my mind, the advice in her post helps solve two problems at once, in that it gives clarity when writing, and then simplicity when it comes time to publish.